-JVSG’s IP Video System Design Tool allows CCTV engineers to visually see the camera’s coverage area to ensure CCTVs are positioned on the right angle.
+JVSG’s IP Video System Design Tool allows CCTV engineers to visually see the camera’s coverage area to ensure CCTVs are positioned at the right angle.

 It also has the ability to make calculations of storage and bandwidth requirements to ensure the client doesn’t encounter insufficient disk space problems.

-Once you have all your calculations, drawings and 3D pictures ready, they can be easily exported to Word, Excel, Visio for documentation purposes.
+Once you have all your calculations, drawings, and 3D pictures ready, they can be easily exported to Word, Excel, and Visio for documentation purposes.

-VideoCAD is a tool for professional video surveillance system design modeling and measuring parameters of video image and video equipment.
+VideoCAD is a tool for professional video surveillance system design modeling and measuring parameters of video images and video equipment.